shuftipro/Video-KYC/IOS-Implementation.md

   Type: **string**
   Value Accepted: **1**

   Provide 1 for enabling a fuzzy match of the name.
-Enabling fuzzy matching attempts to find a match which is not a 100% accurate.
+Enabling fuzzy matching attempts to find a match which is not 100% accurate.

   * <h3>dob</h3>